DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-12-managing-support-users.md

 #### First name

 A first name is required.
-If the user does not enter a first name, we show the error message:
+If the support user does not enter a first name, we show the error message:

 > Enter a first name

 #### Last name

 A last name is required.
-If the user does not enter a Last name, we show the error message:
+If the support user does not enter a last name, we show the error message:

 > Enter a last name

 #### Email address

 An email address is required.
-If the user does not enter an email address, we show the error message:
+If the support user does not enter an email address, we show the error message:

 > Enter an email address